 Things are getting hot here in Tokyo.
-One of these days it will be fall.
+Summer was when I took my WWOOF Japan adventure.
+But one of these days it will be fall.

 In the mean time, I’m trying to keep my mind off the heat by answering some messages that have been sitting in my inbox for a shamefully long time.

 Back in university, I volunteered in Japan with a program called “WWOOF Japan.”
 WWOOF stands for “Willing Workers on Organic Farms.”
 WWOOF is an an organization that connects organic farmers and hosts to volunteers.